-All LEAs will be required to submit a subgrant application to access their allocation of ARP ESSER funds; the Back-to-School Plan will be a required component of submission.
-Upon the Department's approval, and pending Rhode Island Commissioner of Education and Rhode Island Governor approval, RIDE will open the application for ARP ESSER funds to LEAs (projected during the first week of July 2021).
+As detailed in B.2., all LEAs will be required to submit a Back-to-School Plan detailing a Safe Return to In-Person Instruction and Continuity of Services.
+As well, all LEAs will be required to submit a subgrant application detailing their plan for use of ARP ESSER funds before they can begin to draw down from their allocation.
+Upon the Department's approval of Rhode Island's ARP ESSER state plan, and pending Rhode Island Commissioner of Education and Rhode Island Governor approval, RIDE will publish the template for Back-to-School Plans as well as the application questions for LEAs' plans for use of ARP ESSER funds in order to facilitate LEA planning.
+RIDE projects both the template and the application/planning questions will be made available during the second week of July 2021.
 Fiscal guidance will be provided to LEAs and RIDE will resume its pod structure to provide direct point of contact technical assistance for LEAs.

-Over the course of approximately eight weeks, LEAs will work to develop their plans and finalize their applications.
+Over the course of approximately eight weeks, LEAs will work to update their Back-to-School plans based on the most recently published health and safety guidance in the state, while simultaneously developing their plans for use of ARP ESSER funds.
 LEAs will be required to (i) address the use of funds, as needed, to implement prevention and mitigation strategies aligned with the most up to date CDC guidance, and (ii) demonstrate the use of at least 20% of their allocation for evidence-based interventions to address learning loss, including, but not limited to, summer learning and enrichment, expanded learning, high-dosage tutoring, and other interventions to enrich extended learning and/or strengthen and accelerate core instruction.